ChurchillonData/Time_Series_Sales_Forecasting/README.md

 ## Overview

-This project focuses on developing an accurate time series sales forecasting model for Tecos Group of Companies, a multinational retailer.
+This project focuses on developing an accurate time series sales forecasting model for BEK Inc, a multinational retailer.
 Leveraging machine learning techniques, the project aims to predict future sales trends based on historical data to assist in strategic decision-making, inventory management, and revenue optimization.

 ## Project Objectives